 From survey round 1 (2007) to survey round 2 (2009), households who had enrolled in any security improvement programs increased by 15 percentage points while credit-constrained households slightly decreased by 2 percentage points.
 Along with these changes, households who had land-attached capital increased by 1 percentage point.
-More importantly, an average household increased land-attached capital by 14% mostly through investments at the intensive margin.
+Moreover, an average household increased land-attached capital by 14% mostly through investments at the intensive margin.
 These increases in land-attached capital are highly statistically significant.
 However, the increases in rented-out land are not statistically significant, neither at the extensive margin nor at the intensive margin.
-Meanwhile, however, households notably decreased the usage of hired labor.
+Meanwhile, households notably decreased the usage of (long-term) hired labor, mostly at the intensive margin.

 In my empirical analysis below, I show that the unbalanced changes in land-attached capital and rented-out land were largely driven by security improvement programs.
 Importantly, I provide suggestive evidence that these unbalanced increases were possibly due to the countervailing investment and rental-supply effects of securing land ownership, as predicted by the theory above.
-The countervailing investment and rental-supply effects of securing land ownership also helps reveal heterogeneous changes in the usage of hired labor among households.
+The countervailing investment and rental-supply effects of securing land ownership also helps reveal heterogeneous changes in the usage of (long-term) hired labor among households.